-Reformatted from D. Acemoglu, P. Aghion, and F. Zilibotti, "Distance to Frontier, Selection, and Economic Growth," Journal of the European Economic Association 4, no. 1 (2006): 37-74, figures 2, 3. lieus, it is not surprising that Japan went from very strong growth, the envy of other developed nations between 1945 and 1985, to very weak growth since 1985.
+Reformatted from D. Acemoglu, P. Aghion, and F. Zilibotti, "Distance to Frontier, Selection, and Economic Growth," Journal of the European Economic Association 4, no. 1 (2006): 37-74, figures 2, 3.

 Another striking example is South Korea, where the government deliberately promoted exports by supporting the growth of large conglomerates, the chaebols.
 But the decline of the chaebols with the 1998 financial crisis stimulated the entry of new innovative firms, and at the same time opened a path to structural reforms, which enabled South Korea to return to substantial growth after a brief slowdown, at least until 2003.